 To confirm whether or not the intended development is permitted within the proposed zone, please Click Here to view the applicable Zoning By-Law, or contact the SIPD.

 - Completed application form (Click Here for PDF).
 See our Permit Application Guide (Click Here for PDF) for a description of the fields on the application and an overview of the information that is required;

 - Detailed site plan (Click Here for PDF);

-- One (1) easily-readable paper copy and one (1) legible PDF copy of building plans, formatted to a minimum size of 11” x 17”, and which are signed and sealed by a Manitoba Licensed Professional Engineer (dated within one year of the complete application date).
-For plans formatted to a larger size, one (1) paper copy and one (1) PDF copy are required.
-If there is no PDF available, two (2) paper copies are required.
-Plans are to be drawn to a minimum scale of 1:500 or 1”= 40’;
+- One (1) legible PDF copy of building plans that are signed and sealed by a Manitoba Licensed Professional Engineer and dated within one year of the complete application date (a paper copy of the plans may also be requested, depending on the project).
+If there is no PDF available, two (2) legible paper copies that are drawn and printed to scale are required (only one (1) paper copy is required if the plans are printed on paper that is 11" x 17" or smaller).
+Plans are to be drawn to a minimum scale of 1:250 or 1/8” = 1’;

 - Residential building plans must include the following: Building Elevations; Foundation plan; Floor plans; Section plans; Detailed construction notes and specifications; Schedules for doors and windows; Ventilation Plan including calculations; Shop Drawings (can be provided at the framing stage); Identification of principle source of heat; Floor joist, electrical, plumbing and heating layouts; and a 9.36 Manitoba Energy Code review;